UkiDLucas/MarketIndicators.jl/README.md

 - "S&P 500" index show how major stocks as a whole are performing
 - "ISM Manufacturing" index shows how well the manufacturing industry is doing
 - "GDP" index (Gross Domestic Product) shows how the country is doing
-- etc
+- etc., etc., etc.

 There are hundreds, if not thousands, of such indicators.

 ## Project Objectives

-1. The primary goal of the project is to gather and analyze various market indicators
+1. The primary goal of the project is to gather and analyze various market indicators.
 2. The secondary goal is to predict market trends 30 to 90 days ahead.
-3. The tertiary goal is to predict a particular stock price based on the market indicators
+3. The tertiary goal is to predict a particular stock price based on the market indicators.
-4. Additionally, the goal will be to maintain a stock portfolio including diversification using "hedge fund" principles
+4. Additionally, the goal will be to maintain a stock portfolio including diversification using "hedge fund" principles.
+5. Finally, it is my goal to document the process.

 ## Why using programming, not spreadsheets?